 Certificate in Medical CBT

-The explicit and tacit understandings obtained from this 15 year study have enabled CBT Canada to create workshops highly customized for the needs of Canadian family physicians.
+The explicit and tacit understandings obtained from this 23-year (& ongoing) study have enabled CBT Canada to create workshops highly customized for the needs of Canadian family physicians.
 This knowledge has been further operationalized in the Certificate in Medical CBT (CMCBT).

 Greg Dubord, MD, Director